-Instructor of Piano, Interlochen Arts Academy and Interlochen Arts Camp
+Instructor of Piano, Interlochen Arts Academy and Interlochen Arts Camp; Faculty, Interlochen Piano Institute

 D.M.A., University of Southern California; M.M., B.M., Performers Certificate, Eastman School of Music; Fulbright study in piano and conducting at Hochschule fur Musik und darststellende Kunst, Vienna, Austria

-Before coming to Interlochen Arts Academy, Dr. Lymenstull was Associate Professor of Piano Pedagogy at the University of Southern California.
-At USC he was honored as a Teaching Fellow of the USC Center for Excellence in Teaching, and received a Zumberge Faculty Research and Innovation Fellowship, USC's most prestigious research grant, to research piano music from China.
-He has subsequently presented lecture recitals on Chinese piano music and has included this repertoire on concert programs.
-Dr. Lymenstull's articles have appeared in American Music Teacher and he has given workshops and masterclasses in Japan, Korea, China, Singapore, and Taiwan.
-Dr. Lymenstull divides his summers between teaching and performing at the Interlochen Arts Camp and at the Montecito Music Festival in California.
+Before coming to Interlochen Arts Academy, Lymenstull was Associate Professor of Piano Pedagogy at the University of Southern California.
+At USC, he was honored as a Teaching Fellow of the USC Center for Excellence in Teaching, and received a Zumberge Faculty Research and Innovation Fellowship, USC's most prestigious research grant, to research piano music from China He has subsequently presented lecture recitals on Chinese piano music and has included this repertoire on concert programs.
+This year he is recording a set of 24 pieces by Lin Hua, Preludes and Fugues on Sikong Tu’s Personalities of Poetry, which the composer has dedicated to Dr. Lymenstull.

 Every year Dr. Lymenstull has a busy schedule of guest masterclasses, performances and adjudication, including conservatories and music schools in Japan, Korea, Singapore, Vietnam, and in over 20 cities in China.
 He has performed and taught at the Shanghai International Piano Festival, Amalfi Coast Music Festival, and Montecito Music Festival, and is a frequent judge at competitions around the world, most recently in Japan, Washington DC, Singapore, Shanghai, Chengdu and Hangzhou.